 Skip to main content

-When Stanford Shopping Center first opened in 1955 with Roos Brothers, it was unlike anything the Bay Area had seen.
-By 1956, The Emporium completed the vision, solidifying the shopping center as a modern retail destination.
+Stanford Shopping Center in Palo Alto first opened in September 1955 with Roos Brothers, then Joseph Magnin a month later.
+It was unlike anything the Bay Area had seen before.
+By February 23, 1956, The Emporium completed the vision, solidifying the shopping center as a modern retail destination.
 Designed by Welton Becket & Associates, with landscaping by Lawrence Halprin, the open-air design embraced mid-century modernism with tropical plantings, shaded walkways, and decorative concrete details.

 Vintage views of a mid-century mall